scikit-learn-contrib/MAPIE/README.rst

 MAPIE - Model Agnostic Prediction Interval Estimator
 ====================================================

-**MAPIE** allows you to easily estimate prediction intervals on single-output data using your favourite scikit-learn-compatible regressor.
+**MAPIE** allows you to easily estimate prediction intervals on single-output data using your favourite scikit-learn-compatible regressor or classifier.

 Prediction intervals output by **MAPIE** encompass both aleatoric and epistemic uncertainty and are backed by strong theoretical guarantees [1].